MikeMorenoDSP/pd-mkmr/README.md

 Also, abstractions and variables are kept to minimum in order to copy and paste these abstractions as subpatches.

-For example, you could copy and paste several instances of [rlpf~] into subpatches without needing to save it as an abstraction.
+For example, you could copy and paste several instances of [lowpass~] into subpatches without needing to save it as an abstraction.

 ### References:
 * Enzien Audio - heavylib library (https://github.com/enzienaudio/heavylib)